Sunny with low humidity today, rain chances go up by Friday

 Happy Wednesday!
 We're starting off with cool temps this morning with many locations reaching the low 50s.

-We'll mostly clear with plenty of sunshine later today with afternoon highs reaching the upper 70s.
+We'll be mostly clear with plenty of sunshine later today with afternoon highs reaching the upper 70s.

 Afternoon highs will remain on the cooler side for the rest of the week with clouds expected to move in by tomorrow afternoon with scattered showers developing late Thursday night and lasting through Saturday morning.